home-assistant/home-assistant.io/source/_components/sensor.canary.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `canary` sensor platform allows you to integrate your sensors in your [Canary](https://canary.is) in Home Assistant..
+The `canary` sensor platform allows you to integrate the sensors in your [Canary](https://canary.is) devices in Home Assistant.

 To add `canary` sensors to your installation, follow instructions in [Canary component](/components/canary/).